Views of Kanye West: Gavin McInnes interview

 On December 6, 2022, West continued to praise Hitler in an interview with Gavin McInnes, founder of the Proud Boys.
 He said Jewish people should "forgive Hitler today".
 He compared abortion to the Holocaust, saying "the Holocaust is not the only holocaust.
 So for them to take that and claim when we have abortions right now.
 That's eugenics.
 That's genocide.
 That's a holocaust that we're dealing with right now."
-He repeated the antisemitic trope that Jewish people "control" the media and politics.
-He said that the Jewish people "control America" and "have China scared".
+He said that the Jewish people "control America" and "have China scared", a reference to the Zionist Occupation Government conspiracy theory.